trychlos/pwix-modal-info/README.md

 ![Informations](/maintainer/png/informations.png)

-## Server-side

-It could be useful to know that this package works by initializing a publication on `Meteor.users` collection for all records.

-Only requested fields are:
-- username
-- emails
-- createdAt
-- createdBy
-- updatedAt
-- updatedBy

-This is needed because we want display the email of the user responsible of the reaction (resp. the last update) of the displayed object.
+This package relies on `pwix:accounts-tools` to get the email address of the creator of the provided object.

 ## NPM peer dependencies